Buy the property.

 Prime Bonds works directly with developers for faster approvals and seamless coordination.
 There is a one-off fee based on the bond amount and term, with no ongoing interest.
 Contact us for an initial assessment if you're unsure.

-To see if a deposit bond is suitable for your purchase, speak with your agent or the Prime Bonds team.
+To see if a deposit bond is suitable for your purchase, speak with the Prime Bonds team directly.